elena19m/cloud-courses/website/docs/common/elastic_stack/_elastic_stack_intro.md

 ![Topology](./assets/topology-light.svg#light)![Topology](./assets/topology-dark.svg#dark) <!-- .element height="200%" width="200%" -->

 As presented in the scheme above, our architecture is the following:
-  * the `elk` VM.
-This will run the Elastic Stack components (Elasticsearck, Kibana and Logstash)
+  * the `elk` VM - this will run the Elastic Stack components (Elasticsearch, Kibana and Logstash)
-  * the `helper` VM.
-This will play the role of a monitored host in our environment.
+  * the `helper` VM - this will play the role of a monitored host in our environment.
 We will install various Beats and services with the purpose of collecting data from it.